sikoried/js-presentation-timer/README.md

 Use of the timer:

-1. Open with a webbrowser
+1. Open file "js-presentation-timer.html" with your web browser
 2. Push F11 for full screen
 3. Click on the **right** side of the screen and the timer will __start__
 4. Click on the **left** side of the screen and the timer will __pause__, and if you click again then it will __reset__ the timer